 Reese’s Peanut Butter Cup-Chocolate Rice Krispie Treats are as dreamy as they sound!
 With a peanut butter center, they’re gluten-free, rich, chocolaty, creamy and crispy!
 Great for dessert or a snack, they’re a huge win with kids and adults alike.
-Question: What’s better than a Rice Krispie Treat?
+This post contains Amazon affiliate links for your convenience at no additional cost to you.
+This is not a sponsored post.

 And what’s better than a chocolate Rice Krispie Treat?